Warts: Using Salicylic Acid

 - With repeated application, salicylic acid causes the wart tissue to become soft so that it can be rubbed off easily.

-- Remove dead tissue daily or once or twice a week with careful use of a file or pumice stone or as instructed on the medicine package.
+- Remove dead tissue daily or once or twice a week with careful use of a file or as instructed on the medicine package.
 Dead tissue contains living wart virus, so dispose of the dead skin carefully.
-The pumice stone or file will also have living wart virus on it.
-Don't use the file or pumice stone for any other purpose, or you may spread the virus.
+The file will also have living wart virus on it, so throw it away after using it.

 - If treatment causes the area to become too tender, stop using the medicine for 2 to 3 days.

 Primary Medical Reviewer Martin J. Gabica, MD - Family Medicine